|

 Quite a number of processes and portrait types have been used in America.
 The popularity of these different tupes can be hellpful in dating the images.
 Almost all of the ohotographs made in America during the 1840s were Dags.
 The Daguerreotype was an instant success and studios rapidly appeared in major cities and evetually towns.
 Everyone who couldafford it wanted a Dauguerrotype made, but they were expensive.
 Most were preserved in cases.
 Strangely we have found very few of these cased Dags in Europe.
 Portraits made in the early 1850s were Daguerrotypes.
 As many Dags arevnot dated, it is very difficult to differentiate between the Dags made in the 1840s and 50s.
 During the decade new photographic processes were developed.
 The ambrotype and tintype (ferrotype) were especially important.
 We see a variety of portrait types in the early 1860s.
 Daguerreotypes, ambrotypes, and tintypes were made in the earky 1860s.
 The 1860s was a particularly important decade, in essence the beginning of modern photography.
 Negative-based photography began in the 1860s.
 The first format was the CDV.
 It immediately proved very popular because they were easier to save and copies could be made.
 They were also cheaper and a clearer image than a Dag and the other formats.
 The decline in orice means that we have many more images from the 1860s than earlier decades.
 As a result, most of the images fromn the 60s are CDVs.
 Cabinent cards appeared in 1866.
 We note both CDVs and cabinent cards in the early 1870s, but cabinent cards grew in popularity throughout the decade.
 The cabinent card in the 1880s and 90s dominated American studio photography.
 We also begon to see some snapshots in the 90s.
 Major changes took place in photography during 1900.
 The major shift resulted from the Kodak Brownie which was released in 1900.
 The simple to opperate Brownie was an instant success.
 As a result, for the first time in the history of photography, we see large numbers of snapshots.
 This greatly increased the number of available images compared to earlier decades.
 It also changes the character and nature of the imges.
 We seen unposed images around the home and in other locations like parks rather than just stiff, foirmal studio portraits.
 There are also many studio portraits.
 The portraits, however, are quite different.
 The cabinent cards become much less common.
 We see portraits with large paper frames surronding sometimes small portraits.
 We also befin to see phoyographs prirard stock.

-The first Daguerreotype was made in France during 1839.
-As far as I know there were no American Dags made in America.
+The first Daguerreotype was made in France (1839).
+As far as I know there were no Dags made in America during 1839.
+The process was, however, notb all that complicated and we soon see photogtaphic studios opening in America.
+It is difficult to follow this in detail because so few Dags are dated.

 Almost all of the ohotographs made in America during the 1840s were Dags.
 The Daguerreotype was an instant success and studios rapidly appeared in major cities and evebtually towns.
 Everyone who couldafford it wanted a Dauguerrotype made, but they were expensive.
 Most were preserved in cases.
 Strangely we have found very few of these cased Dags in Europe.
 HBC has archived many portraits that we believe to be 1840s Dags.